 Set Up for Simple Taxes

-As a business, you need an EIN (employer identification number) from the government that you’ll use to file taxes.
+As a business, you need to apply for an EIN (employer identification number) from the government that you’ll use to file taxes.
 Depending on your cash flow flexibility, you can either set up a dedicated payroll bank account to pay employees or keep a single account.
 Cash management is always more simple when money clears only one account.
 However, restaurants in tight cash positions may find it’s better to have a dedicated payroll account, so they know what money is set aside for taxes as the checks clear.

 Implement Digital Pay Methods